High-Functioning Anxiety Looks Like Success But Feels Like Survival

 - Feeling guilty when you try to set boundaries

-- Being seen as the “reliable one” at your own expense
+- Being known as the “reliable one” at your own expense

 Here’s the catch: Being agreeable shouldn’t mean abandoning yourself.